All Products

 Run examples

-Run the CLI example
+Run CLI examples

-# Compile the project
+# Build the project

 ./gradlew :sample:cli:build

-# Go to the sample program folder
+# Enter the sample program directory

 cd sample/cli/build/libs/

-# Configure access credentials using environment variables
+# Configure access credentials via environment variables

 export OSS_ACCESS_KEY_ID="your access key id"

-export OSS_ACCESS_KEY_SECRET="your access key secret"
+export OSS_ACCESS_KEY_SECRET="your access key secrect"

 java -jar cli-jvm.jar ListBuckets --region cn-hangzhou

-Run the UI example
+Run UI examples

-> - Run `sample.composeApp` or `sample[jvm]`.
+> - Run `sample.composeApp` or `sample[jvm]`

-> - Enter the `AccessKeyId`, `AccessKeySecret`, and `Region`.
+> - Enter `AccessKeyId`, `AccessKeySecret`, and `Region`

 Sample code